Network resilience: Tipping points in ecological networks

-\textit{\textbf{Wetlands.}} Each wetland is exposed to variations in soils, landscape, climate, water regime and chemistry, vegetation, and human disturbance.
-Multiple stable states appear due to the interactions between plants, animals, and environmental changes.
-For example, due to nonlinear and coupled ecological, hydrological, and geomorphological feedbacks, multiple stable states are established in different kinds of coastal tidal wetlands: marshes, mangroves, deltas, seagrasses \cite{moffett2015multiple}.
-We show the global distribution of these four kinds of wetlands in Fig \ref{coastaltidalwetlands}.
-In salt marshes, evidence from field observations has documented possible occurrences of alternative stable states: bare sediment state, vegetated state, and states with distinct marsh vegetation communities \cite{marani2013vegetation, fagherazzi2006critical, carniello2009morphological, hobbs2001restoration}.
-For example, multimodal frequency distributions, abrupt state shifts, and hysteric response make it likely that the system will persist in the new state rather than return to the prior state.
-This was also empirically observed in a case of pronounced elevation distribution changes in areas that shifted from bare flats to vegetated marshes in 1931$-$1992 in the Western Scheldt estuary \cite{wang2013does}.
-In freshwater marshes and deltas, feedbacks between sedimentation and vegetation might form alternative stable ecosystem states.
-For example, after flooding disturbance, only plants with roots longer than a threshold could survive, so the persisting root length is related to sedimentation \cite{wang2016biogeomorphic}.
-In mangrove systems, one mechanism of forming multiple stable states has been identified in the field: runaway sedimentation.
+\textit{\textbf{Wetlands.}} Each wetland is exposed to variations in soil, landscape, climate, water regime and chemistry, vegetation, and human disturbance.
+Multiple stable states appear due to the interactions among plants, animals, and environmental changes.
+For example, due to nonlinear and coupled ecological, hydrological, and geomorphological feedback, multiple stable states are established in different kinds of coastal tidal wetlands such as marshes, mangroves, deltas, and seagrasses \cite{moffett2015multiple}.
+We show the global distribution of these four kinds of wetlands in Fig. \ref{coastaltidalwetlands}.
+In salt marshes, field observations provide evidence for possible occurrences of alternative stable states: a bare sediment state, a vegetated state, and states with distinct marsh vegetation communities \cite{marani2013vegetation}.
+For example, multimodal frequency distributions, abrupt state shifts, and hysteric responses make it likely that the system will persist in the new state rather than return to the prior state.
+This situation was also empirically observed in a case of pronounced changes in the elevation distribution of species in areas that shifted from bare flats to vegetated marshes in 1931$-$1992 in the Western Scheldt estuary \cite{wang2013does}.
+In freshwater marshes and deltas, feedback between sedimentation and vegetation might result in the establishment of alternative stable ecosystem states.
+For example, after flooding disturbances, only plants with roots longer than a threshold length can survive; thus, the persisting root length is related to sedimentation \cite{wang2016biogeomorphic}.
+In mangrove systems, one mechanism through which multiple stable states form, runaway sedimentation, has been identified in the field.
 Sediment may be preferentially deposited in large amounts.
-For example, the presence of mangrove biomass could promote sudden depositions during cyclones, hurricanes, or tsunamis \cite{ellison1999impacts, cahoon2003mass}, and local sedimentation.
-In seagrass meadows, the vegetated state could persist due to positive feedbacks: vegetation could decrease water turbidity, enabling the submerged seagrass plants to intercept enough light to perform photosynthesis, which stabilizes the bottom and reduce sediment resuspension \cite{carniello2014sediment}.
-In contrast, when the water depth increases, the vegetated stable state of a seagrass meadow can quickly and abruptly shift to a bare sediments state \cite{carr2010stability}.
+For example, the presence of mangrove biomass could promote the sudden deposition of sediment during cyclones, hurricanes, or tsunamis \cite{cahoon2003mass} and local sedimentation.
+In seagrass meadows, the vegetated state could persist due to positive feedback: vegetation tends to decrease water turbidity, enabling submerged seagrasses to absorb enough light to perform photosynthesis, which stabilizes the bottom and reduces sediment resuspension \cite{carniello2014sediment}.
+In contrast, when the water depth increases, the vegetated stable state of a seagrass meadow can quickly and abruptly shift to a bare sediment state \cite{carr2010stability}.